Officials say Olympic cancellation, no fans still an option - WHIZ News

 But he also added: “It is important for Japan to have a successful Olympics.
 It is a big opportunity.
 I want to make it a success.
 We will have many issues to resolve and prepare, and it is important to take care of them one by one.”

+Prime Minister Toshihide Suga said in a statement there was “no change to the government position to do everything to achieve safe and secure Olympics.”

 Tokyo organizers said they, the IOC and the International Paralympic Committee “are fully focused on hosting the games this summer.”
-They said Primer Minister Yoshihide Suga “has repeatedly expressed the government’s commitment” to holding the Olympics.
+They said Suga “has repeatedly expressed the government’s commitment” to holding the Olympics.

-COVID-19 cases have been surging across Japan.
-On Wednesday, Japan’s second-largest metropolitan area of Osaka recorded more than 1,100 new cases, its highest total since January.
-Japan recorded more than 4,000 new cases.
-The country has attributed 9,500 death to COVID-19, good by world standards but poor by results in Asia.
+COVID-19 cases have been rising across Japan.
+On Thursday, Japan’s second-largest metropolitan area of Osaka recorded 1,208 new cases.
+It was the third straight day that new cases surpassed 1,000.
+Tokyo hit 729, its highest total in more than two months.
+Japan has attributed 9,500 death to COVID-19, good by world standards but poor by results in Asia.

+Tokyo and Osaka have been under an alert status since earlier this month, but officials are concerned there is little sense of urgency.
+Experts on a Tokyo metropolitan government taskforce warned that the new variant could replace the conventional virus and trigger explosive infections by early May.
+Tokyo Governor Yuriko Koike urged residents to take maximum protection and asked non-Tokyo residents not to visit the area.

 Taro Kono, the government minister in charge of Japan’s vaccine rollout, said even if the Olympics go on, there may be no fans of any kind in the venues.
 He said it’s likely that the Olympics will have to be held in empty venues, particularly as cases surge across the country.